lsari/voicebox_talk_may_2025/README.md

-# The Voicebox Model and Its Applications

-This is the resources page for the papers that I am going to talk about on May 8, 2025 at Conversational AI Reading Group at Mila.
+# Logistics

 - Speaker: Leda Sari
 - Date: May 8, 2025
-- Venue: Conversational AI Reading Group at Mila
+- Venue: Conversational AI Reading Group at Mila ()
 - Host: Pooneh Mousavi

 # Abstract of the talk